yhanyi/RustOrderBooks/README.md

 # RustOrderBooks

-This project explorings different concurrency models in Rust while learning the languages and discovering useful Rust libraries.
+This project explores the basics of concurrency in Rust while experimenting with libraries like Tokio and Crossbeam.

-It implements three versions of a basic order book, along with integrationn tests and benchmarks using Criterion.
+It implements three versions of a basic order book, along with integration tests and Criterion benchmarks.

 **SimpleOrderBook** (`simple.rs`)